osdc/codejam-v3/README.md

 - Theme: *To be announced on 9th January 2023*
 - The winners get Biryani monies in prizes!

 Well, "Biryani monies" is a recurring slang in the [JODC Discord server](https://discord.io/jodc) (which is a super fun and lively place to hang out btw) which is used to refer to anyone from the community giving someone a treat.
-Since this is not a sponsored event, we'd like to give the winners some prize from our own side as appreciation, and that is Biryani (or anything else you like to eat)!
-The treat can be in the form of a food delivery coupon, or any other form.
+Since this is not a sponsored event, we'd like to give the winners some prize from our own side as appreciation.
+We will be giving prizes in the form of gift cards.

+**NOTE:** This is an online only event.
+Team members will have to work from their home only.

 ## Timeline
 - Registration: 26th Dec - 5th Jan 2023